CPAP Mask Types for Different Sleep Positions

 Most people tend to curl up when they sleep on their side.
 Their one hand is usually under them while the other is over them.
 And they tend to pull their knees to their chest.
 Pretty similar to how a fetus sleeps, which is where the name comes from.

 For these kinds of people, a flexible mask is a must.
-The perfect CPAP mask for side sleepers would be nasal masks.
-The mask has to go under the nose instead of over it.
+The perfect CPAP mask for CPAP users who sleep on their side would be nasal masks.
+This is a different mask since it has to go under the nose instead of over it.
 One with a cloth surface is preferable.
 It is even better if the buckles are soft to the touch.

-As far as fetal position is concerned, CPAP nasal masks with a soft surface is the best.
+As far as fetal position is concerned, CPAP nasal masks with a soft surface are the best.